Percutaneous Endoscopic Gastrostomy (PEG)

 What is percutaneous endoscopic gastrostomy (PEG)?

-A PEG is a safe and effective way to provide food, liquids and medications (when appropriate) directly into the stomach.
-The procedure is done for patients who are having difficulty swallowing.
+A percutaneous endoscopic gastrostomy (PEG) is a safe and effective way to provide food, liquids and medications (when appropriate) directly into the stomach.
+The procedure is done for patients who are having trouble swallowing.

-Why do I need to have this procedure?
+Why do I need to have the PEG procedure?

-Your physician has recommended that you have this procedure in order to maintain adequate nutrition.
+Your physician has recommended that you have this procedure in order to make sure you are getting adequate nutrition.

 What happens during the PEG procedure?

-The percutaneous endoscopic gastrostomy (PEG) tube provides nutrition for patients who are having difficulty swallowing.
-The internal bumper rests in the stomach, and the adapter exits through the skin of the abdomen.
+The percutaneous endoscopic gastrostomy (PEG) tube provides nutrition for patients who are having trouble swallowing.
+The internal bumper rests in the stomach, and the adapter comes out through the skin of the abdomen.

 Before the procedure